kaowantna/JAVA-Project/README.md

-# PLUS FOR SOMETHING?
+# PLUS EQUAL TEN
 # udomsub naikorn
 # CS-KMUTNB
-# JAVA-Project
+# THIS GAME WAS MADE BY JAVA